Redislabs-Solution-Architects/redis-connect/dotnet/stackexchange/README.md

 ```

 ### Sentinel TLS
-Change the location for PFX file and password in code. for oneway TLS comment out the certificate line.
-Note for Discovery service the sample also use TLS
+Change the location of PFX file and password in code.
+For oneway TLS comment out the certificate line.
+Note for Discovery service the sample also uses TLS

 cd sentineltls
 ```